Cwantic/Documentation/Explorer/Study.md

 ### 3.7 Comment

-This create a brick with text and color capabilities.
+This creates a brick with text and color capabilities.

-Usefull to show the state of progress of the study to other users.
+Useful to show the state of progress of the study to other users.
 A conventionnal color code can be established.

 ![Image](../Images/Study9.jpg)